ratatui/ratatui-website/src/tutorial/counter-app/multiple-functions.md

 What would happen if you change the example to poll every 10 seconds?

 Experiment with different "tick rates" and see how that affects the user experience.
-Also, monitor your CPU usage when you do this experiment.
+Monitor your CPU usage when you do this experiment.
+What happens to your CPU usage as you change the poll frequency?
 ```